 Businesses use AVD to create, deploy, and manage virtual environments or access specific apps in a secure environment across a range of devices and from different locations.
+It effectively bridges the gap between traditional on-premises solutions and a modern, cloud-based desktop experience.

 What Is Azure Virtual Desktop?